Maya Fernández

-Maya Alejandra Fernández Allende (born 27 September 1971, in Santiago de Chile) is a Chilean biologist, veterinarian and politician, a member of the Socialist Party of Chile (PS) who served as Minister of National Defense of Chile between 2022 and 2025.
+Maya Alejandra Fernández Allende (born 27 September 1971) is a Chilean biologist, veterinarian and politician, a member of the Socialist Party of Chile (PS) who served as Minister of National Defense of Chile between 2022 and 2025.
 Since March 2018, she has served as a deputy of the Republic, representing the 10th district, Metropolitan Region.
 In her first legislative year, she presided over the Chamber of Deputies between March 2018 and March 2019.
+From 2022 to 2025, she served as Minister of Defence in the Cabinet of President Gabriel Boric.

 Early life and education

 Born in Chile to Cuban diplomat Luis Fernández Oña and Beatriz Allende Bussi, she is a grandchild of the Chilean President Salvador Allende.
 She and her family had to emigrate to Cuba due to the military coup of 11 September 1973 against her grandfather, staying on the island until she was 21 years old.
 She returned to Chile in 1990, settling permanently in 1992.
 The same year she began studying biology at the University of Chile.
 She subsequently also studied veterinary medicine at the same university and obtained a BSc in both.